 What is special about the Prosci ADKAR model?

-The Prosci ADKAR model is one of the most widely known and applied models that focusses on “the people side of change”.
+The Prosci ADKAR change management model is one of the most widely known and applied models that focusses on “the people side of change”.
 It is a step-by-step structured approach that ensures organizational change management.

 Here are the Pros: